4Al3xG4mesYY/operational-sops-sanitized/README.md

 - explicit completion criteria
 - separation of execution, validation, and decision authority

-Tool- and environment-specific details are intentionally removed.
+Tool and environment-specific details are intentionally removed.